Online Marriage and Family Therapy (MFT) Degree Programs

 Delta Kappa: International Marriage and Family Therapy Honor Society

-As the official honor society for the field of marriage and family therapy, Delta Kappa serves to work with the AMA, the AFTA and the IFTA to promote the ethical practice of family counseling.
-They provide educational training for emerging leaders, structure for developing forums and promote achievements within the field.
+As the official honor society for the field of marriage and family therapy, Delta Kappa serves to work with the AMA, AFTA, and IFTA to promote the ethical practice of family counseling.
+Delta Kappa provides educational training for emerging leaders, structure for developing forums, and promotes achievements within the field.

-If you are trying to change careers or learn more expertise, then an MFT degree may help you gain the skill sets you need to be competitive in the job market.
-A degree will also provide you with up-to-date information regarding the latest techniques and methods that marriage and family therapists are using to help their clients cope.
+If you are trying to change careers or acquire more expertise, then an MFT degree may help you gain the skills you need to be competitive in the job market.
+A degree can also provide you with up-to-date information regarding the latest techniques and methods that marriage and family therapists are using to help their clients cope.
+Whether a degree is best suited for you will depend on your goals and existing experience.

-How long does it take to complete an MFT degree program?
+How long does it take to complete an MFT degree online?

 Most degree programs take around two years to complete as a full-time student due to the number of clinical hours and different settings needed to prove competency as a therapist.
-In that time, aspiring MFTs will learn to master the fundamentals of counseling to be prepared for work in their own private practice or setting of choice.
+In that time, aspiring MFTs can learn to master the fundamentals of counseling to be prepared for work in their own private practice or setting of choice.
+Online programs provide flexibility and may also be available part-time, which would increase the time it takes to complete.

 What makes a good marriage and family therapist?

-A good marriage and family therapist knows when to help and how to do it gently.
-It takes a big heart and dedicated commitment to improving the lives of their clients.
+A good marriage and family therapist knows when and how to help clients.
 They show a strong sense of empathy and compassion.
-A good MFT helps their clients to make informed decisions that promote their ideal healthy life.
+They can help their clients make informed decisions that promote a healthy life.

 What do marriage and family therapists do?

 MFTs play an integral role in the interpersonal development of their clients.
 They diagnose and provide treatments to equip their clients with the tools they need to grow confident and happy.
-Marriage and family therapists are crucial in healing interpersonal relationships that need third-party help to mend.
-They facilitate conversation that promotes interconnectedness and self-awareness.
+Marriage and family therapists are crucial in healing interpersonal relationships that need third-party help.
+They can facilitate conversations that promote interconnectedness and self-awareness.

 What is the difference between mental health counseling and marriage and family therapy?

-It may seem like mental health counseling and marriage and family therapy are similar but there are slight differences that set them apart.
-While a MFT does help couples and families to overcome their mental health issues, they are able to offer guidance in other areas of healing as well.
+It may seem like mental health counseling and marriage and family therapy are similar but there are differences that set them apart.
+While an MFT helps couples and families overcome their mental health issues, they can offer guidance in other areas of healing as well.
 In contrast, licensed mental health counselors are specialists who diagnose and create treatment plans for clients with a range of psychological issues.

 What can an MFT diagnose?

-MFTs are licensed to diagnose mental and emotional disorders as they pertain to couples and families.
-The psychological disorders can be a variety of conditions that require keen attention to treat.
+MFTs are generally licensed to diagnose mental and emotional disorders as they pertain to couples and families.
+The psychological disorders can be a variety of conditions that require treatment.
 Examples of what an MFT can diagnose include obsessive-compulsive disorder, depression and bipolar disorder.
-MFTs are able to provide treatment plans that help address their client’s needs to help improve their quality of life.
+MFTs can provide treatment plans that help address their client’s needs to help improve their quality of life.